 The sponsoring institution is responsible for informing the Council office in writing within 30 calendar days of substantive changes in the program.
-The institution must inform the Council of changes in areas including, but not limited to, sponsorship, appointment of a new program director, training sites, and curriculum.
-Notice of appointment of a new director or new chief administrative officer must be submitted by an appropriate member of the institution's administrative staff rather than by a representative of the fellowship.
+The program director or administrative staff must inform the Council of changes in areas including, but not limited to, sponsorship, appointment of a new program director, or appointment of a new chief administrative officer.

-The Council's fellowship documents and forms are available on the Council's website (www.cpme.org), including proposed changes to Council documents (standards, requirements, and procedures) with a request for comments by a specific deadline.
+The Council's residency documents and forms are available on the Council's website (www.cpme.org), including proposed changes to Council documents (standards, requirements, and procedures) with a request for comments by a specific deadline.
 When the RRC or the